snackabra/docs/README.rst

 You work with files in 'source', after you've made any changes, run 'make html' [#r03]_ and results will be in the 'build' directory:

-This will pull in jslib from npm; if you're working with another version, use 'yarn link', see 'snackabra-jslib/README.txt').

 .. code-block:: console

     $ make html
-    $ # you sometimes need to run this twice
+    $ make html # you sometimes need to run this twice
-    $ make html

     $ # should open nicely, note this is root dir
     $ open index.html